 We wish to look for counterclaims to positions that we have been given in our social and cultural contexts, in our education, for our goal is to attempt to get beyond our Caves.
 The quest for knowledge is a moral impulse.
 The essence of education is liberation.
 We wish to stop saying silly Russellian things like ‘God is as incredible as a celestial teapot’, or some other such comments that issue from propagandist ‘scientists’ who in their public speaking have ceased to be scientists and have become sophists at best, or politicians at their worst.
 Human beings will have their gods whether they recognize them or not; the goal of liberation or education is to ensure that one is not worshiping false gods.

-What does it mean to say that the world of the senses is the world of shadows in the Cave?
+What does it mean to say that the world of the senses is the world of shadows in the Cave and what relation does this have to knowledge and religion?

 The Idea of the Good is that which imparts to things their goodness.
 For Plato, the Ideas determine the ‘essence’ or the ‘what-ness’ of some thing.
 Birches, oaks, and larches all share in the idea of ‘treeness’, but the individual tree is not the idea of the tree itself.
 So with all the things of the world: what is good in them is given by the idea of the Good, but is not the Good itself.
-Their ‘goodness’ is a shadow of the Good.
+Their ‘goodness’ is a shadow of the Good just as a photograph of a loved one is not the loved one themselves, but a ‘shadow’ or an image of them.

-Because human beings are by nature the religious animal in that they are capable of being moved by gods, we can approach the question of what is most important with regard to knowledge via the notion of idolatry.
+Because human beings are by nature the religious animal in that they are capable of being moved by gods, we can approach the question of what is most important with regard to knowledge and religion via the notion of idolatry.
 The essence of idolatry lies in the absolutizing of the relative, or of the universalizing of the particular.
 This is, in fact, what Aristotle does in his interpretation and understanding of Plato’s idea of the Good (agathon), and his interpretation of the ideas in general.
 A finite good becomes an idol when it is treated as if it were an infinite good, i.e., one capable of satisfying our infinite desire.
 That our desire is infinite is shown by the fact that it is never satisfied by any finite object or series of finite objects.
 Not even an infinite series of finite objects (novelties or ‘experiences’) could satisfy it since what we really want is not an endless series of finite satisfactions but, though we don’t know it, the absolute good which is the Good itself.
 This is why our releasement from the chains in the Cave must be done by “force”, and involves some “violence”, and why the experience of this releasement is a painful one.
+Our enchainment to the desire to experience “experiences” is one of the roots of the difficulties for us in understanding ourselves.
+Self-knowledge for the Greeks was called “wisdom” or sophia and this involved contemplating the eternal things.

 Ultimately, all desire, all need is the desire or need for the Absolute.
 A desire or need that understood itself, that was transparent to itself, would understand this fact about itself.
 But our deluded desire thinks it can find satisfaction in the finite.
 Therein lies the root of idolatry.
 We give our love to that which is not deserving of our love.
 In the West, this need/desire was seen in eros whom the Greeks recognized as a god i.e. infinite.
 Yet Eros, and our experience of Eros is, curiously, both infinite and temporal.

-So Buddha understood the nature of desire or need as infinite in the needing human being.
+So the Buddha understood the nature of desire or need as infinite in the needing human being.
 But since he had convinced himself that there is no Absolute, no Atman (see the following link for a discussion of this difficult concept in Buddhism http://www.buddhanet.net/buddhism-self.htm,) nothing possessing self-nature, (in this he can be distinguished from both Plato and Aristotle who saw in physis a self-nature or essence of what something is) he preached salvation through the extirpation of desire/need itself.
 Desire as such is at the root of suffering, dukkha, not desire for the wrong objects; so the way to salvation is not via redirection of desire upon the right Object, but via an uprooting of desire itself.
-This uprooting is a ‘violence’ that must be present in detachment from the things of the world.
+This uprooting is a ‘violence’ that must be present in detachment from the things of the world, and this detachment, again, is a painful experience.

 In Buddhist terms, we could say that idolatry is the treating of something that is anatta, devoid of self-nature, as if it were atta, possessive of self-nature.
 Idolatry arises when some finite foreground object is falsely ascribed the power to provide ultimate satisfaction.
 This is the conception of knowledge in the sciences; but in our sciences, there is no conception and no place for the world to be seen as beautiful as the world is seen as ‘object’.
 This de-cision of our sciences is a closing down rather than an opening up of the world of perception.